technofocus-pte/mscpltsecdepth/Labs/Lab 09/Lab 9 - Adding custom plugins to extend the capabilities of Copilot for Security_2.1.md

-**Lab 9: Adding custom plugins to extend the capabilities of Copilot for Security**
+## **Lab 9: Adding custom plugins to extend the capabilities of Security Copilot**

 **Introduction**

-Copilot for Security comes with many default plugins and supports several non-Microsoft plugins.
+Security Copilot comes with many default plugins and supports several non-Microsoft plugins.
 You can also extend Copilot for Security's capabilities by adding or creating your own plugin.
-The Copilot for Security platform enables developers and users to write plugins that can be invoked to perform specialized tasks.
+The Security Copilot platform enables developers and users to write plugins that can be invoked to perform specialized tasks.

 **Objectives**

-- To integrate a custom plugin into Microsoft Copilot for Security Standalone and utilize it to query geolocation information for a specified IP address.
+- To integrate a custom plugin into Microsoft Security Copilot Standalone and utilize it to query geolocation information for a specified IP address.

 **Task 1: Integrating a custom plugin and obtaining complete information of a specific IP address**

-1. In Microsoft Copilot for Security Standalone, navigate and click on **Source** icon beside the prompt bar as shown in the below image.
+1. In Microsoft Security Copilot Standalone, navigate and click on **Source** icon beside the prompt bar as shown in the below image.

  ![](./media/image1.png)